 However, a lot has changed.

 Salesforce, the product, has gone from being just one thing -- an online CRM built primarily for business sales -- to being many, many things.
-Today, there are over a dozen different product lines -- Sales, Service, Marketing, Community, Commerce, Analytics, Integration, Commerce, etc. -- plus industry-specific offerings including the Nonprofit and Education Clouds.
+Today, there are over a dozen different product lines -- Sales, Service, Marketing, Experience, Analytics, Integration, Commerce, etc. -- plus industry-specific offerings including the Nonprofit and Education Clouds.
 These various products each have their own features, licensing costs, roadmaps, release cycles, and strengths and weaknesses.